 Eric’s daughter Erica received a Bachelor of Music in Music Education (magna cumme laude) from the University of Tennessee, and served as a squad leader in the “Pride of the Southland Marching Band.”
 Erica received a Master’s Degree in Music at the University of Tennessee.
-She is the Associate Band Director at Baron Collier High School, Naples, FL.

-Eric earned a Master of Divinity degree from the University of the South, Sewanee, TN.
+Eric earned a Master of Divinity degree from the School of Theology, University of the South, Sewanee, TN.
 He served as Student Body President for the School of Theology from 2009 – 2010.
 In 1988, he earned a Bachelor of Business Administration degree from East Tennessee State University in Johnson City, TN.
 Eric completed professional flight training at both Naples Air Center and (former) Ambassador Airways.

 Eric began formal professional flight training in Naples, FL in 2000.
 Beginning his initial training in the early summer of 2000, and by that fall he had earned an instrument rating, commercial pilot certificate, multi-engine rating, and Certified Flight Instructor certificate.
 Later with additional training, he added an instrument rating to his CFI certificate.
 Eric has over 35 years of experience as a pilot and nearly two decades of experience as a flight instructor.

-Eric has been designated by the Federal Aviation Administration as a “Gold Seal Flight Instructor” for his high quality and successful approach to instruction.
-Eric has represented the broader aviation community serving as a FAASTeam Representative for the Miami FAA FSDO.
-Eric has logged over 1,800 hours of flight time and nearly 1,300 of those hours are as a flight instructor.
+Eric has been designated by the Federal Aviation Administration as a Gold Seal Flight Instructor for his high quality and successful approach to instruction.
+Eric represented the broader aviation community serving as a FAASTeam Representative for the Miami FAA FSDO.
+Eric has logged over 1,850 hours of flight time and over 1,300 of those hours are as a flight instructor.
 Eric is a member of the “National Association Of Flight Instructors” NAFI.